research on nanostructures

 Performance Characterization of a Cryogenic Probe Station attoCPS I

-Ferroelectric Domain at LT Phase Transitions
+Ferroelectric Domain at Cryogenic Phase Transitions

 Mechanically Controlled Multi-Contact Break Junctions